 Currently, the Matterport™ Pro2 Camera and the Leica BLK360 is supported for this feature.
 Follow this guide to set up your Matterport™ account and start scanning your chosen space to get an accurate digital replica of your environment.

 Matterport scanning workflow

-- If you don't have one, set up a Matterport™ account and purchase scanning equipment.
+- If you don't have one, set up a Matterport™ account and purchase the camera scanning equipment.

 - Please note that a Professional subscription plan or above is required.

 - A purchased Matterpak™ of your scanned space.
 See Purchasing the MatterPak™ below for details.